Edward Seymour, 1st Duke of Somerset: Council of Regency

 In his first parliament, which met in November 1547, Seymour procured the repeal of all the heresy laws and nearly all the treason laws passed since Edward III.
 He sought to win over the Scots by those promises of autonomy, free trade, and equal privileges with England.
 But the Scots were not to be won over yet, and would not be persuaded; the protector led another army into Scotland in September 1547, and won the Battle of Pinkie Cleugh on 10 September.
-He trusted the garrisons he established throughout the Lowlands to wear down Scottish opposition; but their pressure was soon weakened by troubles in England and abroad, and Mary, Queen of Scots was transported to France to marry Francis II in 1558.
+He trusted the garrisons he established throughout the Lowlands to wear down Scottish opposition, but their pressure was soon weakened by troubles in England and abroad; and Mary, Queen of Scots, having been betrothed to Francis, heir to the French throne, was transported to France in 1548, where the two married ten years later.

+To deal with the widespread social problems in England, Seymour introduced the Vagabonds Act 1547, which dictated that able-bodied men who were unemployed for three days or more should be sold into slavery for two years.
+This law was deeply unpopular and turned many people against him, particularly local officials who were blamed for enforcing the Act.

 Seymour also attempted to bring uniformity to forms of worship, and in 1549 the first Act of Uniformity introduced a Book of Common Prayer that attempted to compromise between different teachings; it was replaced by a more severe form in 1552, after his fall.
 Prior to and during the Protectorate, the Book of Common Prayer was a central element of the emerging Protestant literature.